rsp/getnode/README.md

 [Rafał Pocztarski](https://github.com/rsp) to speed up Node deployments.

-It downloads the source code of a given version of Node, calculates SHA-1 checksum and verifies it against a list of known checksum.
+It downloads the source code of a given version of Node, calculates SHA-1 checksum and verifies it against a list of known checksums.
 Then it tries to configure, build and test Node.
 Currently it doesn't install but does everything except `make install`.